Reference

 Color Zones

-Three shaft zones plus the Marvic logo — each can be a different color.
+Three shaft zones plus the Marvic logo.
+Each can be a different color.

 Upper Shaft

-02 — MARVIC WORDMARK ON THE UPPER SHAFT
+02 · MARVIC WORDMARK · UPPER SHAFT

 Logo